-FAS/San Salvador and APHIS has negotiated with the Ministry of Agriculture a new protocol for beef that reflects the current U.S. status of controlled risk country granted by the World Animal Health Organization (OIE).
+FAS/San Salvador and APHIS negotiated with the Ministry of Agriculture a new protocol for pet foods that reflects the current U.S. status of negligible risk country granted by the World Animal Health Organization (OIE).
+Beef import regulations, including bone-in beef, are in line with OIE specifications for U.S. negligible risk status.
 Dairy products also must contain a microbiological lab analysis.
 In addition, equivalence for U.S. table eggs is under negotiation with the Ministry of Agriculture to avoid plant by plant inspections.
 There are no special packaging or container size requirements in El Salvador.